-Local areas having more than one (1) unit of general local government must establish a written agreement among the CEOs in the local area to define the liability of individual jurisdictions with regard to misuse of WIOA Title IB grant funds.
-The CEO agreement may also describe the roles and responsibilities of CEOs in the local area.74
+Local areas having more than one unit of general local government must establish a written agreement among the CEOs in the local area to define the liability of individual jurisdictions with regard to misuse of Title I funds.
+The CEO agreement may also describe the roles and responsibilities of CEOs in the local area.